 Professional Cloud DevOps Engineer

 - 50 questions.
-I finished the first pass in about 50 minutes and submitted after a 10-minute review.
+Completed the first pass in about 50 minutes, reviewed for 10 minutes, and submitted.

-- Most questions were either directly from the Udemy course or could be answered immediately with a solid understanding of SRE principles.
+- Most questions were either directly from the Udemy course or could be answered immediately with an understanding of SRE.

-- There might have been some superficial questions from the Architect or other exams, but most were foundational.
+- There might have been some shallow questions from the Architect or other exams, but most were fundamental.

-- Agent Policies β This came up about twice, and I realized my understanding was lacking.
+- Agent Policies → Appeared about twice, and I realized I didn't understand them well.

 - Private pools

-- A few questions on IAM and GKE service accounts
+- A few questions related to IAM / GKE service accounts

 - Date: March 30, 2025